Looks at recent measures to restrict pension tax reliefJump to full report >>

 The Government estimates that these reductions have significantly reduced the share of pension tax relief going to additional rate taxpayers and reduced the cost to the Exchequer by over £6bn a year (Cm 9102, Cm 9102, July 2015, para 1.5 and 2.6.)

 Calls for more fundamental reform have continued, partly fuelled by concerns that the current system is not effective in encouraging saving particularly among those most at risk of not saving enough for their retirement.
 The Government launched a consultation on reforming pension tax relief to strengthen the incentive to save in July 2015.
 However, in Budget 2016, it did not announce changes to the tax treatment of pensions, on the grounds that it was clear that there was 'no consensus' (HC Deb 16 March 2016 c966).
-For more detail, see Library Briefing Paper CBP-07505 – Reforming pension tax relief.
+However, he did announced the introduction of the Lifetime ISA from April 2017.
+For more detail, see Library Briefing Paper CBP-07724 Lifetime ISA and pensions (November 2016) and CBP-07505 Reforming pension tax relief (February 2016).